The Geometry of Superposition

 Fig 3.1: Eigenvalue Anatomy (Adjust Sparsity)

-At high sparsity the eigenvalues cluster at 0 and 1, each feature either cleanly represented or not, and as sparsity decreases they smear into a continuous distribution.
-The Marchenko-Pastur curve predicts the bulk edge, with eigenvalues above it corresponding to signal and eigenvalues within it to the geometric cost of packing.
+At high sparsity the eigenvalues cluster at 0 and 1 because each feature is either cleanly represented or not, and as sparsity drops they smear into a continuous distribution.
+The Marchenko-Pastur curve predicts the bulk edge, so eigenvalues above it are signal and eigenvalues inside it are the geometric cost of packing.

 Sparse autoencoders as geometric decoders

-Superposition makes individual neurons polysemantic, meaning a single neuron responds to a linear combination of superposed features rather than a single one.
-Given the compressed representation z=WxRmz = Wx \in \mathbb{R}^m, the problem is to recover the original features xRnx \in \mathbb{R}^n.
+Superposition makes individual neurons polysemantic because a single neuron ends up responding to a linear combination of superposed features rather than just one.
+Given the compressed representation z=WxRmz = Wx \in \mathbb{R}^m, the problem is to pull the original features xRnx \in \mathbb{R}^n back out.

 L=zz^2+λh1\mathcal{L} = \|z - \hat{z}\|^2 + \lambda \|h\|_1

-The L1L^1 penalty serves a geometric role.
-Without it, the dictionary learns an arbitrary basis.
-With it, the code is forced sparse, most atoms off for any given input, which pushes dictionary atoms toward the true feature directions.
+The L1L^1 penalty plays a geometric role.
+Without it the dictionary settles on some arbitrary basis, but with it the code is forced sparse so most atoms are off for any given input, which pushes the dictionary atoms toward the true feature directions.

 Theorem (Recovery Condition (Compressed Sensing)).